CPSO deputy finds his dog shot in his backyard - Mississippi's Best Community Newspaper

 CPSO deputy finds his dog shot in his backyard

-NATCHEZ — A Concordia Parish Sheriff’s Office deputy found his service dog shot in and killed in his backyard in the 300 Block of Stampley Street in Vidalia on Saturday.
+VIDALIA — A Concordia Parish Sheriff’s Office deputy found his service dog shot and killed in his backyard in the 300 Block of Stampley Street in Vidalia on Saturday.

 Walter Mackel said his wife, Pamala, let their four-year-old Belgian Malinois, named Behr, outside on Saturday morning and later found him dead after he had been shot.